vincentntang/vincentntang.com/content/posts/20220409-tenacity-and-life-lessons/index.md

 But again alot of these comments didn't matter in the long run.
 It was the same comments over and over again.
 It made me feel good but I also didn't really feel like I deserved the praise

-All that mattered I was doing something I enjoyed, to escape from a reality I didn't care for.
+All that mattered I was doing something I enjoyed.

 It wasn't until I was about to graduate in 2013 that things changed.
 Around this time I started to stop playing as frequently, but still uploading content once a week.

+I'd still get comments every so often.
 One comment shaped who I am today. **This is the 1% of opinions I am talking about, if you throw enough feelers out there someone will really connect to you**

 Youtube deleted the comment since then, but this is how it went